 - Instead of buying canned vegetables, buy frozen vegetables and burn the bags they come in.

-- Buy jellies and jams that come in plastic jars instead of glass.
+- Buy nuts and trail mixes in a plastic bag instead of hard plastic jars.

 Get a large cardboard box and keep it inside your RV for anything that can be burned later on.
 Put all paper items in there.
 Put plastic trash in there if you don’t mind burning plastic.
 Put old food in there.
 Put moldy fruit and vegetables in there.
 Having a separate place for burnables will encourage you minimize trash.